zatoichi-engineer/blog/_posts/2017-10-06-fortify-source.md

 exceedingly small?

-To quantify the performance impact, an experiment was conducted which encoded a small video using FFmpeg 20 times in succession, once with and once without the sanitizing flags.
+To quantify the performance impact, an experiment was conducted which encoded a small video 20 times in succession using FFmpeg, once with and once without using the fortified functions.
 See [this post]({% post_url 2017-10-04-stack-smashing-protection %}#performance-cost) for details on the experiment and the video file which was used.

 The following two [box plots](http://www.physics.csbsju.edu/stats/box2.html) show the results of the experiment (raw data [here]({{ "/assets/data/hardening-ffmpeg-data.csv" | absolute_url }})).